-180. Although the Convention stipulates (Article 9, paragraph 3) that States Parties to the Committee "shall choose as their representatives persons qualified in the field of the cultural or natural heritage ", the delegations are directed by diplomats who less and less frequently call upon their experts for advice115.
+180. Although the Convention stipulates (Article 9, paragraph 3) that States Parties to the Committee "shall choose as their representatives persons qualified in the field of the cultural or natural heritage ", the delegations are directed by diplomats who less and less frequently call upon their experts for advice.

 181. With regard to participation in the World Heritage Committee (cf. Annex 6), 106 countries have never exercised a term of office, that is 56% of States Parties.
 One State obtained five terms of office.
 Fifteen countries have held at least three terms of office, which represents a presence of 15 to 25 years within the Committee, fourteen countries have held at least two terms of office.
-Paragraph 21 of the Operational Guidelines provides that the term of office of Committee members is for six years but that " in order to ensure equitable representation and rotation, States Parties are invited to consider voluntarily reducing their thematic studies the responsibility of the Advisory Bodies, in conformity with paragraph 147 of the Operational Guidelines.
+Paragraph 21 of the Operational Guidelines provides that the term of office of Committee members is for six years but that " in order to ensure equitable representation and rotation, States Parties are invited to consider voluntarily reducing their

-112 The World Heritage Centre indicated that, considering the circumstances, it had to make an exception to the principle for Afghan sites, as ICOMOS and IUCN experts do not benefit from the UNESCO protection status.
-113 Cf. expert meeting in Bahrain, December 2010.
+&lt;sup>112 The World Heritage Centre indicated that, considering the circumstances, it had to make an exception to the principle for Afghan sites, as ICOMOS and IUCN experts do not benefit from the UNESCO protection status.

+Cf. expert meeting in Bahrain, December 2010.

-114 Document WHC-10/34.COM/5C notes in particular, the need to clarify the division of tasks for studies, thematic studies the responsibility of the Advisory Bodies in conformity with paragraph 147 of the Operational term of office from six to four years and are discouraged from seeking consecutive terms of office ".
-In practice, the members of the Committee have all reduced their terms of office to four years; however, as the statistics indicate, the recommendation not to seek a new term of office is unevenly followed.
+Document WHC-10/34.COM/5C notes in particular, the need to clarify the division of tasks for studies, thematic studies the responsibility of the Advisory Bodies, in conformity with paragraph 147 of the Operational Guidelines.

-115 This, despite the reminder of the provisions of the Convention by the 1977 audit and the Cairns session.
+&lt;sup>115 This, despite the reminder of the provisions of the Convention by the 1977 audit and the Cairns session.